 Welcome to the Inyo County Treasurer-Tax Collector's website.
-I understand that this is a very stressful time, especially for those suffering direct impacts from this public health crisis, and my office is committed to helping in any way we can.
-Our Independence office continues to remain open to the public and is accepting payments.
+As we continue to recover from the long-term public health crisis, I want to express my heartfelt gratitude to all of our constituents for their patience, understanding, and support throughout the pandemic.
+This was a trying time for everyone involved and I am positive we all look forward to resuming our daily lives.
+My office continues to offer services to the public in our Independence office.
 I also encourage you to use the online payments option through the County's website or your own banks online bill pay options.
 A friendly reminder, all of these local taxes provide critical support for the local hospitals, law enforcement, public health, fire response and so much more.
 I encourage those that have the ability to pay their property taxes to do so.
 Should you need penalty relief consideration, please complete the Penalty Waiver Form and return to my office.
-The COVID-19 penalty relief program was not extended by the Governor and is no longer in effect.
-The State Legislature is currently reviewing proposed legislation that would replace the Governor's Executive Order.
-I thank you for cooperation and understanding.
+For those who qualify, there is the Property Tax Postponement Program offered by the State Controller's office.
+Please reach out to my office for details.
 In Solidarity, Alisha McMurtrie, Inyo County Treasurer-Tax Collector.

 Instructions for completing and submitting the Penalty Cancellation Request Form.